 If you have a hospital or health system with outpatient physical and occupational therapy, Blue & Co. can assist you with customizable, high ROI solutions.
 We can work with you directly to create a detailed plan which will address your outpatient therapy challenges and then help you with the plan implementation so you and your facility will be successful with your program.

 Interested in receiving a high level assessment resource to see if growth & revenue improvement opportunities exist within your organization at no cost?
-Reach out to John Britt or fill out the form below receive the resource to see if your organization has any opportunities.
+Reach out to John Britt receive the resource to see if your organization has any opportunities.

 John Britt, Senior Manager